 Before we left home we had everything we needed sitting in the living room.
 But, we could not find our boots.
 I mean, “could not” find them anywhere.
 We searched our closet, our two storage rooms and the attic, to no avail.
 We looked in places that no self-respecting boots would dare tread.
 They were not to be found.
 Today, as we were hiking to the waterfall and my shoes were slipping in the wet clay soil, I kept thinking, “Where in the hell are our boots?”
 I just know when we walk in the door we’ll see them sitting somewhere completely obvious!
 But, onward we trekked.

 I should say that I have the best hiking buddy ever.
 Abi takes my hand and pulls me up the steep switchbacks.
 And, he let’s me hold on to his shoulders when we head downhill.
 He does so not only because he loves me, but mostly because he knows if there is an opportunity for me to slip and fall, I’ll find it.

 After the Rain

 While we were hiking we were rained on and pelted with hail, but it was all worth it.
-What was the most amazing thing though was that the sites around us kept changing.
+What was the most amazing thing though was that the landscapes around us kept changing.
 When we started hiking toward the falls, the water was full and rushing down the face of the cliffs.
 But after the rain had stopped for awhile, the water was all but gone!